 And finally, I walked through the Native Birds section, and came to a Morepork.
 It really minded being looked at, and wanted to be left alone.
+They are nocturnal, so it could be as simple as that.
 It seemed a small enclosure to me, and definitely craved more space and the ability to ‘get away’.
 I didn’t take its picture.

 So there you have it…

 Overall I guess it’s not as bad as you might think… Many of the animals (eg all the ones I haven’t specifically mentioned), are ok, and quite a few know that they’re in the best place, are safe and well looked after.
 Even those that weren’t super happy said that the food and the keepers were fine.

 It comes back around to whether zoos are necessary, how we can improve them, and, for me, how we can show more gratitude and respect to those animals that are ultimately there for our education and (unfortunately) entertainment…

 I hope that my visit did something to help the animals I spoke to.
 I sent them all copious amounts of love – and I do think that they were grateful that someone was listening to them, even if they couldn’t do much to improve things.

 I’d love to hear your comments or experiences below!

 Grab my ‘Insider’s Guide to Animal Communication’ – a 12 page e-book to help you understand, and communicate better with your horse or pet – here.